 Another mimicry plant is the Rafflesia arnoldii which looks like an open hand from far away but up close resembles rotten meat because it’s covered in flies and smells terrible.
 It can grow as big as nine feet

 Mimicry is a strategy that many plants use to avoid being eaten.
 There are many different mimicry plants, and they all have their own unique way of avoiding predators.
 Let’s take a look at the 17 different mimicry plant types below!

-- 1 Description of mimicry plants
+An Overview of mimicry plants

 Description of mimicry plants

 Mimicry plants are those that have evolved to resemble other members of their species or surrounding environment in order to protect themselves.
 There are three different types: Batesian mimicry, Mullerian mimicry, and automimicry.
 Each type has its own specific evolutionary advantage for the organism.